 - have completed Stage A of the OEM Training Program as evidenced by fulfilment of all the assessment requirements; or

-- must hold Fellowship of the Royal Australian College of General Practitioners; or
+- hold Fellowship of the Royal Australian College of General Practitioners; or

-- must hold Fellowship of the Royal New Zealand College of General Practitioners.
+- hold Fellowship of the Royal New Zealand College of General Practitioners.

 New and current trainees need to apply for Advanced Training each year.